 spatie/scotty

-Scotty is a beautiful SSH task runner for executing scripted tasks on remote servers.
-Define tasks in a Scotty.sh file (bash with annotations), run them with clear output, and use it as a drop-in, Envoy-compatible alternative for deploys and ops.
+Scotty is a beautiful SSH task runner for running scripted tasks on remote servers.
+Define tasks and macros in a simple Scotty.sh (bash + annotations), then run them with clear output.
+Fully compatible with Laravel Envoy as a drop-in replacement.

 scotty run deploy